nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

    interpreted based on the context within the CellML Model in which it occurs.

-2. A CellML Infoset MUST NOT contain a units reference to which all scoping rules are inapplicable.
+2. A CellML infoset MUST NOT contain a units reference to which all scoping rules are inapplicable.

 3. Where more than one of the units scoping rules apply, the applicable